appvia/terranetes/docs/terranetes-controller/walkthroughs/database.md

               name: database
 ```

-You can verify access via
+To validate the accessibility of the cloud resource database, execute the following command:

 ```shell
 kubectl -n apps exec -ti $(kubectl -n apps get pod --label app=frontend) sh
 ```

-And access the cluster via `mysql` cli by running the below command and entering the database user password when prompted.
+To access the database, execute the following command using the `mysql` CLI, and enter the password for the database user when prompted.

 ```shell
 mysql -h ${DATABASE_HOSTNAME} -P ${DATABASE_PORT} -u ${DATABASE_USERNAME} -p